Data protection & Cookies

 Purpose – If you are a client of our law firm and have subscribed to our legal information service, we will send you newsletters on a paper support and electronically on that basis.
 If you are not a client but have subscribed to our free legal information service, we will on that basis send you newsletters electronically.

-Period – We store your contact information for this purpose until you ask us to stop.
+Period – We store your contact data for this purpose until you ask us to stop.

-Inform you – If you are a client of our law firm and/or have subscribed to our legal information service, our legitimate interest in promoting our services justifies that we carry out informational or promotional operations on the services of our law practice or one of the law practices belonging to the Lexing network.
-We store your contact information for this purpose until you ask us to stop.
+Inform you – If you are a client of our law firm and/or have subscribed to our legal information service and/or have enrolled in a course that we provide, our legitimate interest in promoting our services justifies that we carry out informational or promotional operations on the services of our law practice or one of the law practices belonging to the Lexing network.
+Your contact data are transferred to an electronic mailing service.
+We store your data for this purpose until you ask us to stop.

 Inform certain third parties – If you give your consent, we could invoke our contractual relationship up to five (5) years after its termination in order to reply to a procurement contract or a private tender for legal services.
 In that hypothesis, our law practice may indeed, in strict compliance with the lawyer’s Code of Ethics, be required to reveal the names of the clients for whom it intervenes or has intervened in the matter concerned, just as it may provide information relating to the subject matter of the contract in the dossiers it handles or has handled.
 The communicated information is, in no case, related to your private life.